The Freshmen Lyrics

 Vacation to forget her

-His girl took a week's worth oh
+His girl took a week's worth a

 Valium and slept

-And now he's guilt stricken sobbing with his
+Now he's guilt stricken sobbing with his

 Head on the floor

-Think's about her now and how he never really
+Thinks about her now and how he never really

 Wept he says